 M.A., Clinical Psychology, University of Missouri-Columbia

 B.A., Psychology, New Mexico State University

 I received my B.A. in Psychology from New Mexico State University and my M.A. and Ph.D. in Clinical Psychology from the University of Missouri-Columbia.
 I completed a clinical internship and postdoctoral fellowship at Western Psychiatric Institute and Clinic in Pittsburgh, PA.
 I have held faculty positions at the University of Memphis and the University of Southern Mississippi and was a Research Scientist at Boys Town in Omaha, NE.
-I’m currently an Associate Professor in the Department of Child, Youth and Family Studies at the University of Nebraska-Lincoln.
+I’m currently a Professor in the Department of Child, Youth and Family Studies at the University of Nebraska-Lincoln.

 I conduct basic science and applied research on contextual factors that place children and adolescents at risk for the development of psychosocial difficulties.
 More specifically, my work investigates (a) the interrelations among risk factors for youth emotional and behavioral problems, (b) the efficacy of interventions that target contextual risk factors, and (c) family-related emotional processes with an emphasis on relationship repair.
 I recently served as an Associate Editor for School Psychology Quarterly (SPQ).

 Dr. Parra currently supervises student research in the following program areas: